LBrockmanK/AInotes/readme.md

 1. Install Obsidian.md and any required python modules
+	a.
+Open run.bat in a text editor and adjust the path to Obsidian.exe
 2. Place powerpoint slide decks to be converted into the "Inputs" Folder
 3. Execute 'run.bat' (if obsidian is running, close it before beginning)
 4. Upon completion obsidian will be launached, open pptx_to_obsidian folder as an obsidian vault